How to design your Thomas Jefferson Education in your homeschool family. (TJEd)

 Here are some ideas on how you can design your own Thomas Jefferson Education.
 It is not complete.
 It is not THE way.

-It is a suggestion on how the principles outlined in A Thomas Jefferson Education MAY be put into practice in a homeschool.
+Rather, it is a suggestion on how the principles outlined in A Thomas Jefferson Education MAY be put into practice in your homeschool.
 Always keep in mind.... your family..... your goals....... your unique approach... your homeschool!

-Firstly, go back to the source and read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century, by Oliver Van DeMille.
+So, if you want to find out more - from the source, read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century.

 I would also recommend: A Thomas Jefferson Education Home Companion, by Oliver DeMille, his wife Rachel and Diann Jeppson, has many practical steps in creating a plan for your family.
 This book has additional ideas from Mrs Diann Jeppson and this book shows that a TJEd will look different in everyone's home.